Censored Quantile Regression Neural Networks for Distribution-Free Survival Analysis: Censored Quantile Regression and Neural Networks

 \looseness=-1 To the best of our knowledge the sequential grid algorithm has been proposed and implemented only on linear models.
 Our first contribution is showing that, with three adjustments, it can be used in NNs.

 \looseness=-1 Adj.
 1) The $M$ models producing estimates, $\hat{y}_{j, \tau}$, are chosen be NNs, of any architecture with a single output.
 Adj.
-2) While the linear version of the algorithm minimises eq. \ref{eq_loss_reweight} analytically with a parametric programming approach, for NNs this is instead minimised with stochastic gradient descent.
+2) While the linear version of the algorithm minimises Eq. \ref{eq_loss_reweight} analytically with a parametric programming approach, for NNs this is instead minimised with stochastic gradient descent.
 Adj.
 3) \cite{Portnoy2003} proposed using a lengthy process for the first quantile.
-They set $\mathbf{w} = \mathbf{1}$ and optimise eq. \ref{eq_loss_reweight}.
+They set $\mathbf{\hat{w}} = \mathbf{1}$ and optimise Eq. \ref{eq_loss_reweight}.
 After optimisation, if any censored datapoints lie below the first quantile, these are removed from the dataset, and the procedure repeats until there are none.
 This repeated optimisation could go on for many iterations for large datasets and is costly for NNs.
-Instead, we simply set $\mathbf{q} = \mathbf{0}$, and optimise the first quantile once only.
-We show this is roughly equivalent in appendix \ref{sec_app_theory_first_iter}.
+Instead, we simply set $\mathbf{\hat{q}} = \mathbf{0}$, and optimise the first quantile once only.
+We show this is roughly equivalent in Appendix \ref{sec_app_theory_first_iter}.

 Unfortunately, this adaption is still inefficient.
-Inspecting algorithm \ref{alg_seq_grid}, one notes that $M$ NNs must be trained sequentially, meaning time complexity (both at training and at test) and memory complexity is $\mathcal{O}(M)$.
+Inspecting Algorithm \ref{alg_seq_grid}, one notes that $M$ NNs must be trained sequentially, meaning time complexity (both at training and at test) and memory complexity is $\mathcal{O}(M)$.
 This is not the case when doing quantile regression with NNs \textit{without} censoring -- a single NN typically uses multiple outputs, one per quantile, and their losses can be minimised simultaneously \citep{Taylor2000}.
-For modest numbers of quantiles, this results in little overhead relative to a single NN, since the extra outputs require only linear heads, while the bulk of the parameter count and computation time are shared by the front portion of the NN.
+For modest numbers of quantiles, this results in little overhead relative to a single NN, since the extra quantile outputs require only linear heads, while the bulk of the parameter count and computation time arise from the shared trunk of the NN.

-Note that these inefficiencies are less problematic for linear models -- optimisation of eq. \ref{eq_loss_reweight} can be performed quite rapidly, and memory complexity cannot obviously be improved beyond $\mathcal{O}(M)$.
+Note that these inefficiencies are less problematic for linear models -- optimisation of Eq. \ref{eq_loss_reweight} can be performed quite rapidly, and memory complexity cannot obviously be improved beyond $\mathcal{O}(M)$.
 As such, it is the use of NNs that motivates the search for an alternative algorithm.